Transfer Information

 Job Outlook

-Employment of sociologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
-Sociologists can expect strong competition because sociology is a popular field of study with a relatively small number of positions.
+Employment of sociologists is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

 State & Area Data